Wednesday 11 October 2023 at 19:30 at The Lower Buck, Waddington

 These were discussed.
 They allow for groups of up to 6 people which is the current no. of our members who walk together.
 A full risk assessment is required for larger groups and it was not felt necessary to proceed with this.

-- Present Sue Hembury, Frank Taylor, Ann Connell, Rob and Chris Smitton, Humphrey Johnson, Peter Sharpe, Anne Pickup and Marjorie Brass.
+Sue Hembury, Frank Taylor, Ann Connell, Rob and Chris Smitton, Humphrey Johnson, Peter Sharpe, Anne Pickup and Marjorie Brass

-3) Minutes of last meeting were signed by Sue.
+The minutes of the previous meeting were signed by Sue.

 Sue reported that no objections had been raised to the increase in membership and hut fees which had been raised at the AGM which should guarantee healthy accounts.